 Mold should be cleaned as soon as it appears.
-Small areas of mold can be cleaned using a detergent/soapy solution or an appropriate household cleaner and allowed to dry completely.
-For larger areas, there are commercial products that can be used for cleaning, disinfecting and sanitizing.
-Mold-resistant coatings are also available.
+OSHA considers small remediation areas, less than 30 square feet (sq. ft.), of mold, which can be cleaned using a detergent/soapy solution or an appropriate household cleaner and allowed to dry completely.
+For larger areas (30-100 sq. ft.), there are commercial products that can be used for cleaning, disinfecting and sanitizing.
+Mold-resistant coatings are also available for use on insulation materials and inside duct work.
 A HEPA vacuum can be used to clean items such as furniture, concrete, carpeting or books after the material has been thoroughly dried.

-For small areas of mold growth, an N95 respirator, goggles and gloves should be worn during cleaning.
+According to OSHA, for small areas of mold growth, an N95 respirator, non-vented goggles and long gloves compatible with the chemicals used for surface cleaning should be worn.
 For larger mold remediation jobs, or in situations where high levels of airborne dust or mold spores are likely or long-term exposures are expected, the EPA suggests a full-face, powered air purifying respirator (PAPR) along with disposable coveralls, gloves and shoe covers.
 The cleaned area should be thoroughly dried.
 Dispose of any sponges or rags that were used to clean the mold, along with the used personal protective equipment (PPE).

 If the mold returns quickly or spreads, it may indicate an underlying problem, such as a leak or excessive humidity.
-Any underlying water problems must be fixed to successfully eliminate mold problems.
+Any underlying water problems must be fixed to successfully eliminate mold problems from reoccurring.
 If mold contamination is extensive, an experienced remediation professional may need to be consulted.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.